 Mark O'Connor, co-author of "Overloading Australia" makes the point that tackling climate change is meaningless while governments encourage record population growth.
 We couldn't agree more.
 Population expert, Dr Bob Birrell at Monash University, has praised federal labour MP Kelvin Thomson's 14 point plan to curb our population growth set out in his paper "There is an alternative to runaway population" in which he recommends stabilizing Australia's population at 26 million by cutting net immigration to around the 70,000 per annum mark. ( You can access details on www.kelvinthomson.com.au/speeches.php )

 Even Bob Hawk, whilst in office, stated that Australia's population should be no more than 23.000 and then a bit later accepted that 25,000 would be OK.
-Just last week when interviewed on TV by Andrew Denton, he reaffirmed this position
+Just last week when interviewed on TV by Andrew Denton, he reaffirmed this position.

 So why are Rudd and Brumby hell bent on pushing growth to 35 million?